-- Information disclosure on project outcomes, duration and relocation details to the staff members at MFD; - Public consultation with the affected parties and other interested parties; - Direct conversations with neighbors of the construction site, to collect their views on the demolition and construction works; - Facilitation Meetings within the PIU and the local sub-project team on the outcomes of engagement actions: grievances, public consultations, citizens interactions, etc. - Project and Grievance Board on site and letters sent to neighbors residing in the vicinity of the construction site.
+- Information disclosure on project outcomes, duration and relocation details to the staff members at CFD as well as the possibility to raise concerns or bring suggestions, either during public consultation, staff meetings organized with this purpose or through the use of the grievance mechanism (including confidential grievances); - Public consultation with the affected parties and other interested parties; - Direct conversations with neighbors of the CFD site, to collect their views on the demolition and construction works; these will initially be planned during project design, and then during the monitoring of specific mitigation measures targeting this type of risks; - Facilitation Meetings within the PIU and the local sub-project team on the outcomes of engagement actions: grievances, public consultations, citizens interactions, etc. at the end of the consultation process and every time specific problems are raised in the consultation exercise. - Project and Grievance Board on site and letters sent to neighbors residing in the vicinity of the construction site, initially during the consultation process, and then, whenever there is a need to inform the neighboring community of new develoments in project implementation.